 Collecting Motion Data with Movesense Sensor & iOS Example App

 Several Movesense projects are approaching a phase where data from actual motion is needed to develop the actual motion analysis.
-Here’s how you can collect sensor data with an iOS example app that you find on Bitbucket:
+Here’s how you can collect sensor data with an iOS Showcase app that you find on Bitbucket:

 - Once you have access to the bitbucket repositories, please clone the movesense-mobile-lib repository.